Shanice Craft: Career

 She won the gold medal in the discus throw at the 2012 World Junior Championships in Athletics in Barcelona, Spain.
 She won a bronze medal at the 2014 European Athletics Championships in Zurich, Switzerland with a throw of 64.33 metres.
 She finished seventh in the final of the discus throw at the 2015 World Athletics Championships in Beijing.

 She won a bronze medal at the 2016 European Athletics Championships in Amsterdam, Netherlands with a throw of 63.89 metres.
 She competed for Germany at the 2016 Olympic Games in Rio de Janeiro, Brazil.
 She won a bronze medal at the 2018 European Athletics Championships in Berlin, with a throw of 62.89 metres.

 She competed at the 2022 World Athletics Championships in Eugene, Oregon, where she successfully reached the final and placed ninth overall, throwing a best of 62.35 metres.
 She competed at the 2022 European Athletics Championships in Munich, Germany, where she qualified for the final and placed seventh overall with a best throw of 62.78 metres.

 She competed at the 2023 World Athletics Championships in Budapest, Hungary, placing seventh in the final with a best throw of 65.47 metres.

 She competed at the 2024 European Athletics Championships in Rome, Italy, placing sixth in the final.

 Personal life

-Her father is a black-American former U.S. Army soldier and her mother is German.
+Her father is an African-American former U.S. Army soldier and her mother is European-German.